ignite/cli/docs/docs/07-cli.md

       --module string   IBC Module to add the packet into -p, --path string     path of the app (default ".")
-      --signer string   Label for the message signer (default: creator) -y, --yes             Answers interactive yes/no questions with yes
+      --signer string   Label for the message signer (default: creator) -y, --yes             answers interactive yes/no questions with yes
 ```

 **SEE ALSO**

-- [ignite scaffold](#ignite-scaffold) - Scaffold a new blockchain, module, message, query, and more
+* [ignite scaffold](#ignite-scaffold)	 - Scaffold a new blockchain, module, message, query, and more

 ## ignite scaffold chain